thephpleague/csv/docs/9.0/reader/statement.md

 - `row=5-*` : will select all the remaining rows of the document starting from the `4th` row.
 - `cell=5,2-8,9` : will select the cells located between row `4` and column `1` and row `7` and column `8`;

-Of note, the RFC allows for multiple disjonctive selections, separated by a `;`.
-To strictly cover The RFC the class exposes the `all` method which returns an iterator containing the results of all found fragments as distinct `TabulatDataReader` instances.
+Of note, the RFC allows for multiple selections, separated by a `;`. which are translated as `OR` expressions.
+To strictly cover The RFC the class exposes the `findAll` method which returns an iterator containing the results of all found fragments as distinct `TabulatDataReader` instances.

 <p class="message-warning">If some selections are invalid no error is returned; the invalid
 selection is skipped from the returned value.</p>

-To restrict the returned values you may use the `first` and `firstOrFail` methods.
+To restrict the returned values you may use the `findFirst` and `findFirstOrFail` methods.
 Both methods return on success a `TabularDataReader` instance.
 While the `first` method always return the first selection found or `null`; `firstOrFail` **MUST** return a `TabularDataReader` instance or throw.
 It will also throw if the expression syntax is invalid while all the other methods just ignore the error.

 For example, with the following partially invalid expression: